Tension Pneumothorax - Quick Consult

 Definition

-Inspired air accumulates into pleural space (between the lung and chest wall) with no means of escape.
+Inspired air accumulates the into pleural space (between the lung and chest wall) with no means of escape.
 A type of one-way valve mechanism develops.
 More air increases lung compression and causes hypoxia/hemodynamic compromise.
 Represents a life-threatening emergency.

 Back To Top